qiita-spots/qiita/README.rst

   part of the European Bioinformatics Institute (EBI) for private and public studies.
 * Raw data processing for `Target Gene, Metagenomic, Metabolomic, Genome Isolates and BIOM files <https://qiita.ucsd.edu/static/doc/html/processingdata/index.html#processing-recommendations>`__.
 NOTE: BIOM files can be added as new preparation files for downstream analyses; however, this cannot be made public in the system.
-* Basic downstream analyses using Qiime2.
+* Basic downstream analyses using QIIME 2.
+Note that Qiita produces qza/qzv in the analytical steps but you can also convert `non QIIME 2 artifacts <https://qiita.ucsd.edu/static/doc/html/faq.html#how-to-convert-qiita-files-to-qiime2-artifacts>`__.
+* Bulk download of `studies and artifacts <https://qiita.ucsd.edu/static/doc/html/downloading.html>`__.
 * Basic study search in the study listing page.
 * Complex metadata search via redbiom.